-Prerequisites: The Mathematics Extension 2 Year 12 course has been developed on the assumption that students have studied the content and achieved the outcomes at a higher level of the Mathematics Advanced Year 11 course and the Mathematics Extension 1 Year 11
+Prerequisites: The Mathematics Extension 2 Year 12 course has been developed on the assumption that

 The course enables students to develop strong knowledge, understanding and skills in working mathematically and in communicating concisely and precisely.
 It provides a basis for progression to further study in mathematics or related disciplines and in which mathematics has a vital role at tertiary level in areas such as science and engineering.